TheGort/thegort.github.io/cv.md

 <p style = "float: right;">Summer 2019, Toronto ON</p>
 **Canadian National Exhibition, Lead Attendant/Housekeeper**
-* Managed a team and surveyed the grounds, ensuring everyone was doing their work and occasionally helped out with cleaning
+* Managed a team and surveyed the grounds, ensuring everyone was doing their work and occasionally helped out with cleaning and other duties
 * Worked independently and with other staff as needed

 ## Relevant Courses